-Calling youth to work with corporations instead of against to improve sustainable practices
+Calling youth to work with corporations instead of against them, to improve sustainable practices

 Co-op student Sandra Biskupovic is applying her knowledge of environment to help change corporate sustainability for the better.